 Follow the Yellow Boat Road

 Finally, I would be remiss if I didn’t mention the good work of Rob Pennicott, Mick Souter and their cameraman Zorro Gamarnik.
-After my three-hour eco-adventure cruise, I have a renewed appreciate for their 2011 endeavour: the first-ever circumnavigation of Australia in an outboard-driven boat.
-Between June 2nd and September 11th, they travelled around the entire cost of Australia… in two dinghies!
+After my three-hour eco-adventure cruise, I have a renewed appreciation for their 2011 endeavour: the first-ever circumnavigation of Australia in an outboard-driven boat.
+Between June 2 and September 11, they travelled around the entire cost of Australia.
+In two dinghies!

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.